 I love these collapsible kettles because they’re really lightweight and don’t take up a lot of space in your bag.
 They also come in 6 different funky colours, if you’re into that kind of thing!

-A kettle is probably a bit of a luxury if you’re hiking and worried about weight, but personally I always camp with a kettle in tow!
+A kettle is probably a bit of a luxury if you’re hiking and worried about weight, but personally, I always camp with a kettle in tow!

 These lightweight aluminium windshields are a must if you have any kind of gas stove.

-They work best with the cartridge style stove, but protecting your flame will make sure you don’t go burning more gas than you need to.
+Protecting your flame will make sure you don’t go burning more gas than you need to.

-Canister Stabiliser Stand
+Gas Stabiliser Stand

 If you’ve caught any of the videos we’ve made for our YouTube channel, you’ll have seen me recommend a stabilising stand for your gas cartridge.